ibm-cloud-docs/vpc/backup_service_vpc_faq.md

 {:support: data-reuse='support'}
 {:external: target="_blank" .external}
 {:note: .note}
-{:preview: .preview}

 # FAQs for Backup for VPC
 {: #backup-service-vpc-faq}

 The following questions pertain to the VPC Backup service.
 If you have other questions you'd like to see answered here, provide feedback by using the **Open Issue** or **Edit Topic** links after the FAQs.
 {: shortdesc}

-This service is available only to accounts with special approval to preview this feature.
-Contact IBM Support if you're interested in getting access.
-{: preview}

 ## What is the VPC backup service?
 {: faq}